Tatanagar–Ernakulam Express

-The 18189 / 18190 Tatanagar - Ernakulam Express is a Express class train operated by the South Eastern Railway of India connecting Ernakulam (Kochi) with the steel-producing city Jamshedpur in Jharkhand state.
+The 18189 / 18190 Tatanagar–Ernakulam Express is an express class train operated by the South Eastern Railway of India connecting Ernakulam (Kochi) with the steel-producing city Jamshedpur in Jharkhand state.
 The Tatanagar- Ernakulam Express is the replacement train of Tatanagar - Alappuzha Express.
 It covers 2,297 kilometres (1,427 mi) at an average speed of 51 kilometres per hour (32 mph).

 Traction

-It is hauled by a Arakkonam based WAP-4 Locomotive (End to End) with Top-up of Vijayawada based WDG-3A Twins Locomotives between Rajahmundry & Vijayawada.
-Top speed permissible is 110 km/h.
+It is hauled by a Tatanagar Loco Shed based WAP-7 electric locomotive from end to end.

-Coach Composition
+Coach composition

-Train Schedule
+Train schedule

 From Tatanagar Jn to Ernakulam Jn - 18189.
-The train starts from Tatanagar Jn every Sunday & Thursday.
+The train starts from Tatanagar Jn everyday.

 From Ernakulam Jn to Tatanagar Jn - 18190.
-The train starts from Tatanagar Jn every Sunday & Wednesday.
+The train starts from Tatanagar Jn everyday.